Developer MCP

 The MCP server automatically checks version compatibility on startup:

-⚠️ Version Mismatch: The first tool request will fail with an error message asking you to retry if you want to proceed.
-After you retry, the warning displays once more.
-It is then never shown again for that session.
+⚠️ Version Mismatch: The first tool request fails with an error message prompting a retry.
+After retrying, the warning displays once more and is then suppressed for the rest of the session.

 ⚠️ API Error: If the version check API call fails, a warning is displayed once but does not block tool execution.